MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 After defining the match rules, you can run the match order.
 On the **Match** page, select **Run** to start the process.
 The matching algorithm might take some time to complete.
 You can't change properties on the **Match** page until the match process completes.
 You'll find the unified customer profile entity that was created on the **Entities** page.
 Your unified customer entity is called **ConflationMatchPairs : CustomerInsights**.

-If you want to make additional changes and rerun the step, you can cancel a match in progress.
-Do so by selecting the **Refreshing ...** text above and on the right side of the Match order table and then selecting the **Cancel job** button at the bottom of the side pane that appears.
+To make additional changes and rerun the step, you can cancel a match in progress.
+Select the **Refreshing ...** text and select **Cancel job** at the bottom of the side pane that appears.

 When the match process is complete, the **Refreshing ...** text will change to **Successful** and you can use all functionality of the page again.